Valerian Root for Dogs: Dosage, Effectiveness & Uses

 Consult Your Vet

-Before you even consider purchasing valerian root, the first thing you must do is to discuss it with your vet.
+Before you even consider purchasing valerian root, the first thing you must do is discuss it with your vet.
 You need to be sure that your dog is not on any medications that will adversely interact with valerian root, and your vet can also help you figure out the right dose for your dog.

 If your dog has serious anxiety issues, you might need to use regular medication prescribed by your vet rather than just relying on valerian root.
 Likewise, if your dog suffers from seizures, you should absolutely not rely solely on valerian root.

 Overall, valerian root should never be relied on for long periods of time.
 It’s essential to always look for the cause of the problem instead of just treating it.
-For example, if your dog gets stressed over thunderstorms, there are other methods you can try out (weighted vests, soundproof his kennel, etc.) instead of only dosing your dog with valerian root.
+For example, if your dog gets stressed over thunderstorms, there are other methods you can try out (weighted vests, soundproofing his kennel, etc.) instead of only dosing your dog with valerian root.

 Valerian root for dogs can be safe and work quite well but remember, what works successfully for one dog will not necessarily work for another.
 If your dog is on any medication, remember to speak to your vet first and try to aim for a lower dose of valerian root to start.